 Our profession is made up of the best and brightest in the field of performance improvement.
-Your contributions–extensive like a book or shorter like a PerformanceXpress article–are the resources used by universities, corporations, government, and many more to expand and build upon current thinking.
-Often, these publications are the “go to” for understanding what works, what might require more thought, and what you might want to avoid.
-Without you, our profession would be stagnant.
+Your contributions–extensive like a book or shorter like a PerformanceXpress article–are the resources used by universities, corporations, government, and many more to expand and build upon current thinking in the performance improvement field.